rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

    If the temporary instance is available in SSM, use the instructions under the preceding **Apply OS patches** section to update the instance by using SSM documents.

-   If the temporary instance is not available in SSM (For example, the AMI did not contain an installation of the SSM agent), you need to access the instance directly (SSH or RDP) and manually apply updates.
+   If the temporary instance is not available in SSM (for example, the AMI did not contain an installation of the SSM agent), you need to access the instance directly (SSH or RDP) and manually apply updates.